Beavers (Scouting)

-Beavers is a programme associated with some Scouting organizations generally for children aged 6 to 8 who are too young for the Cub programme.
+Beavers is a programme associated with some Scouting organisations, generally for children aged 5/6 to 7/8 who are too young for the Cub programme.

-Beavers programmes had their origins in the Northern Ireland organization The Little Brothers, founded in 1963 and renamed "Beavers" in 1966 to provide a programme for boys who were too young to be Wolf Cubs.
-A Beavers programme for Scouts Canada was designed and tested in 1971 and adopted in 1974.
-Since then, other scouting organizations in some countries have developed their own Beavers or similar programmes.
-Some organizations do not call their programmes "Beavers" and often use an animal local to their region instead.
+Beavers programmes had their origins in the Northern Irish organisation The Little Brothers, founded in 1963 and renamed "Beavers" in 1966 to provide a programme for boys who were too young to be Wolf Cubs.
+Since then, other scout organisations in some countries have developed Beavers or similar programmes by other names, often using an animal local to their region instead.
 Many share common ideas between them, such as: